zero-one-group/geni/docs/dataproc.md

 (defonce spark (delay (g/create-spark-session {:master "yarn"})))
 ```

+### Standalone Applications

-Finally create an uberjar and run it on the dataproc cluster using `spark-submit`:
+Create an uberjar and run it on the dataproc cluster using `spark-submit`:

 ```bash
 lein uberjar && \